HomeAbout UsFoundationsCFO NavigatorFractional CFOInsights The App ↗ Contact Us →

 Operational Consequences of Flying Blind

 Poor forecasting can also mess up operations.
 Inaccurate forecasts can lead to supply chain mismatches, where you have too much or too little inventory.
 This makes it hard to meet customer needs.
+This can lead to:

 How Forecasting Failures Lead to Cash Flow Crises